 - A conference attendee has a registration problem and tells the organization on Facebook… it is ignored

-- Conference attendees talk about how bad a speaker is on Twitter or LinkedIn, that speaker is there year after year.
+- Conference attendees talk about how bad a speaker is on Twitter or LinkedIn; that speaker is there year after year.

 The fact is, with only a few exceptions, most conferences (even our industry ones) could care less about the social media customer service side of the equation (or even regular customer service for that matter).
-That is a big blanket statement but for the most part it is true… yeah, yeah, there are exceptions to every rule.
+That is a big blanket statement, but for the most part, it is true… yeah yeah, there are exceptions to every rule.

 Using social as a customer service tool is not hard, it simply takes an attention span that is just a hair longer than a squirrel’s.

-A big part of using social for Customer Service is empowerment.
-You have to empower the people clicking the keyboard to make decisions that will make it right for the attendee.
-They can do it, just have a little faith and a lot of training.
+A big part of using social media for customer service is empowerment.
+You have to empower the people clicking the keyboard to make decisions that will make it right for the attendees.
+They can do it; just have a little faith and a lot of training.

 Here are some key takeaways from the infographic: